 American, ca. 1860.
 During the second half of the 19th century, the tenth, or "tin" anniversary was one of great celebration.
 Whimsical gifts fashioned from tin were often presented to the married couple, made by professional tin smiths.
-Below are two exceptional examples, a gentleman’s top-hat with broad rim a “crimped” band; and a lady’s fan with folds that alternate in and out.
-Both in exceptional condition with perfect dry surfaces, and both with custom-fitted stands.
-Including stand the hat is about 17 ½ inches tall, the fan 21 inches.
+This lady’s fan is beautifully smithed with folds that alternate in and out.
+In exceptional condition with perfect dry surface.....custom-fitted stand.
+Including stand about 21 inches tall.

 Anniversary Tin Necklace and Accessories

 The whimsical necklace is humorously fitted with a chunk of coal, rather than a gem, most likely as a anniversary joke, or perhaps even for good riddance.
 Three other pieces of anniversary tin offered as a group: a single shoe, a baby rattle (that really rattles) and a tiny woven basket.